IoT SIM cards compared to regular SIM cards: Key differences

 IoT SIM cards look the same as traditional SIM cards.
 However, design and usage parameters for IoT devices (especially in healthcare and wearables) often prioritize minimizing size and weight. eSIM technology does not require a SIM card tray and is around half the size (6x5x0.7mm) of a Nano-SIM card (12.3x8.8x0.7mm).
 This reduces manufacturing costs and plastic waste.

-Recommended Reading: What is an eSIM and how is it changing industries?
+Recommended reading: What is an eSIM and how is it changing industries?

 Robustness & longevity